How to Improve Sales to Delivery Handoffs

 Record updates shared across CRM, spreadsheets, finance, and internal systems.

-Visibility on missing data before the handoff is treated as complete.
+Visibility on missing data before the handover is treated as complete.

 Related service